Tedconner23/RTS1/README.md

   - Implement a **`MiniMap`** component that renders the scene with a dedicated camera and accepts `Ping(Vector3 position)` calls.
 - Queue displays for unit production and building construction.
   - A **`QueueUI`** script should display the contents of each building's `ProductionQueue` and construction progress.
+### AI Opponents

+- Computer players that harvest, build and train units.
+  - Add an **`AIController`** script using states such as Gather, Build and Attack.
+  - The AI should use `Spawner`, `ResourceManager` and `ProductionQueue` just like a human player.
+- Basic attack and defense strategies with difficulty settings.
+  - Implement a **`StrategyManager`** deciding when to attack or defend.
+  - Provide an `AIDifficulty` structure that modifies resource rates and reaction times.
 ### Miscellaneous

 - Save and load functionality.